techdoer/ostlog/README.md

 # ostlog
-A simple data model and related implementations to help families start with self-tracking and the digitization of their health, growth and well-being related data.
+A simple data model and related implementations to help families get started on self-tracking their growth, health and well-being.

 ostlog is designed on the following principles: